mitio/talktimer/README.md

 Opening the timer initially will show a configuration screen.
 You can set the duration, an optional "warning" threshold, whether to show seconds or not and so on.

-One the timer is started, you can quickly restart it with the `↺` button, put it in fullscreen with `↗` or stop it and go back to the configuration screen with `⨉`.
+Once the timer is started, you can quickly restart it with the `↺` button, put it in fullscreen with `↗` or stop it and go back to the configuration screen with `⨉`.

 ### Background color